starikovm/phpunit-documentation-new/source/textui.rst

 ``--no-globals-backup``

     Do not backup and restore $GLOBALS.
-See :numref:`fixtures.global-state` for more details.
+See :ref:`fixtures.global-state` for more details.

 ``--static-backup``

     Backup and restore static attributes of user-defined classes.
-    See :numref:`fixtures.global-state` for more details.
+    See :ref:`fixtures.global-state` for more details.

 ``--colors``